Dota-Explorer/Dota-Explorer/README.md

 By the number of useless posts — TOP 1.<br/>
 By the number of comments from the developer — TOP 1.

-# And remember that I'm just a regular player and I don't work for Valve.
+# I'm just a regular player and I don't work for Valve.